-In the general management option, students learn fundamental skills related to financial accounting, human resources management and administration.
-Using simulations and comprehensive case studies, students gain experience in strategic analysis, plan development, and presentation.
-Graduates of this option will possess skills in conflict resolution, management roles, motivation, and communication, and will have a greater understanding of organizational structure.
+Student Services 1-800-715-0914 questions@nic.bc.ca related to financial accounting, human resources management and administration.
+Using simulations and comprehensive case studies, you will gain experience in strategic analysis, plan development, and presentation.
+Upon graduation, you will possess skills in conflict resolution, management roles, motivation and communication.
+You will also have a greater understanding of organizational structure.

-Students who choose the international management option will gain valuable skills relevant to working in private or public sector organizations across a global environment.
+If you choose the international management option, you will gain valuable skills relevant to working in private or public sector organizations across a global environment.

-With the marketing option, students will study consumer behaviour and learn how to tailor their marketing efforts to better reach their desired audience, both regional and international.
+With the marketing option, you will study consumer behaviour and learn how to tailor your marketing efforts to better reach your desired audience, both regionally and internationally.

 The accounting and finance option provides an overview of finance basics and accounting practices and principles (both managerial and financial).
-Students are introduced to Canadian accounting standards and are provided with a general framework for financial decision-making.
+You will be introduced to Canadian accounting standards and will be provided with a general framework for financial decision-making.

-A focus in human resource management provides students with a greater understanding of personnel management and its relationship to the culture of an organization.
+A focus in human resource management provides you with a greater understanding of personnel management and its relationship to the culture of an organization.

 This program gives you an opportunity to gain valuable business skills while recognizing past learning.
 If you wish to prepare for graduate studies, this program will offer you a supportive environment in which you can develop a stronger academic background.
-With a post degree diploma in Business Administration, career positions may include, but would not be limited to: upper management, business consultant, communications manager, creative director, human resources officer, business owner and operator.
+With a Business Administration post-degree diploma, your career positions may include, but would not be limited to, upper management, business consultant, communications manager, creative director, human resources officer and business owner.